Plantar Fasciitis Arch Pain – Heel Pain

 How did I get plantar fasciitis?

 When you walk or run, your long arch acts as a spring rising and lowering with each step.
 What is actually happening is that upon weight bearing, your foot will elongate or lengthen, stretching the Fascia.
 When this “spring” action occurs, the fascia can stretch to the point that irritation or tearing of the fascia occur.
-This condition is often referred to as Plantar Fasciitis also many people improperly use the term “heel spur” or “stone bruise”.
+This condition is often referred to as Plantar Fasciitis.
+Also many people improperly use the term “heel spur” or “stone bruise”.

-Over the past 30 years I have been custom fabricating braces and foot orthotics for just about every type of foot, ankle and knee problem, about 70% of the custom orthotics that I have designed were for Plantar Fasciitis.
+Over the past 30 years I have been custom fabricating braces and foot orthotics for just about every type of foot, ankle and knee problem.
+About 70% of the custom orthotics that I have designed were for Plantar Fasciitis.
 I have heard many crazy theories on how people have acquired this condition.
 The fact is that anyone can develop this condition.
 Whether you are overweight, underweight, a triathlete or a couch potato.
 Plantar Fasciitis does not discriminate.
-If you need to know the most common causes, then read on, hopefully it will help you identify what you are doing right and wrong.
+If you need to know the most common causes, then read on.
+Hopefully it will help you identify what you are doing right and wrong.

 The # 1 cause of heel pain!

 The most frequent cause of Plantar Fasciitis is an abnormal motion of the foot called excessive pronation.
 Normally, while walking or running, your foot will strike the ground on the outside edge of the heel, then begin to roll in and forward toward your toes Your arch should flatten slightly during this motion.
-If it flattens too much, you have what is commonly referred to as excessive pronation.
+If your foot flattens too much, you have what is commonly referred to as excessive pronation.

 Other contributing factors for heel pain and planatr fasciitis